Hood (headgear): Types

 The Inuit peoples of the Arctic are expert clothing manufacturers, and the women's anorak, technically called an amauti, features a large hood used to shelter an infant on its mother's back.

-In Japan hoods covered with chainmail or armour plates (tatami zukin) were worn by samurai warriors and their retainers.
+In Japan, hoods covered with chainmail or armor plates (tatami zukin) were worn by samurai warriors and their retainers.

 Scuba divers who dive in cold water often wear neoprene wetsuit hoods for thermal insulation or watertight latex rubber drysuit hoods to prevent water ingress.
 They cover the whole head and neck except the face.

 Academic dress

-An academic hood is a component of academic dress that is an often bright and decorative garment worn over a gown and used only at graduations or on other special occasions.
-The shape of hoods of universities and colleges in the UK and in many Commonwealth countries have been derived from those prescribed at the Universities of Oxford and Cambridge.
+An academic hood is a component of academic dress that is often bright and decorative, worn over a gown and used only at graduations or on other special occasions.
+The shapes of the hoods of universities and colleges in the UK and many Commonwealth countries have been derived from those prescribed for the Universities of Oxford and Cambridge.
 Oxford bachelors and masters use a 'simple' (or 'Burgon' shape) consisting of hood with a cowl (headcovering) but without a cape, whereas the University of Cambridge uses a 'full' shape, with both cowl and square cape and substantial liripipe for all hoods.
 Other English universities use one of these patterns or adapt them; for example, the University of London uses the full Cambridge shape but with rounded corners to the cape.
-Newer universities, such as the University of Kent use a hood with triangular cape but with no cowl, and with a distinctive V-shaped segment denoting the faculty.
+Newer universities, such as the University of Kent, use a hood with a triangular cape but with no cowl, and with a distinctive V-shaped segment denoting the faculty.
 The hoods of the University of Aberdeen have a rounded flat cape but no cowl.

-The pattern of hoods in the US largely follow an intercollegiate code.
+The pattern of hoods in the US largely follows an intercollegiate code.
 The length of the hood and the width of its velvet trim indicate the academic achievement level of the wearer; the color of the trim indicates the discipline/field in which the degree is held; and the lining of hoods in academic dress represents the particular institution from which the degree was earned.